iris3iris/DEM/README.md

 # Variational autoencoders guided conditional diffusion generative model for material microstructure reconstruction and inverse design by Lyu and Ren
-This repository will be updated with the code for the paper as pending publication that shared code with it is published.
 The complete data involved in training can be obtained from the following cloud storage：https://pan.baidu.com/s/1Spfo3O4ndhfZa6uaMILKkA?pwd=4kam